lianna-blanca/guitar-chord-finder/README.md

 * Not all lit frets get text when chord is selected, e.g.:
   * C#, D#, F#, Bb, Db, Fb

-* G#dim/Abdim does not work as fret 13 is off the board

 * Fretboard click lights up fret space but does not add text
   * Exceptions: when chord (e.g. Baug) is already selected.
 Does not apply to all chords, pattern to be investigated